 Mature, predominantly broadleaved high forest dominated in some areas by beech plantation of c.1850.
 Beech situated largely on top of the slopes and including two veteran trees noted by the Ancient Tree Hunt.
-Mature Yew is occasional and dominant in several areas.
-Scot's pine and nonnative conifers are scattered throughout.
-Natural and coppice regeneration of varying ages is frequent, particularly of ash, elm and sycamore, and numerous small areas of open ground are regenerating successfully.
+There are areas of Mature Yew, particularly boarding Aaron House, and Scot's pine and non-native conifers, including great sequoia, are also scattered throughout.
+Numerous small areas of open ground are regenerating successfully with various native species including rowan, alder, elder, holly and oak.
+Natural and coppice regeneration of varying ages is frequent, the dominating species being ash, elm and sycamore.
 Two areas planted c.2002; an area of pole stage ash in the east of the sub-compartment and mixed broadleaves on the bank below the school.
 Ground flora is dominated by a mosaic of wood anemone, bluebells, wild garlic, dog's mercury and wood sorrel in spring.
 Moschatel, violets, water avens, buckler ferns, woundwort, and other occasional species add great floristic diversity to this and many other compartments.
-A small number of cut rhododendron stumps still remain in the area around Aaron House.
+Previously cut, rhododendron continues to grow in the area around Aaron House.
+Pick-a-back, snowberry, Common Periwinkle and Japanese knotweed can also be found in this compartment.
 An area of bare ground along the boundary with the school offers an opportunity for new planting.
-An overhead power-line crosses this sub-compartment to the south of Aaron House.
+An overhead power-line crosses this subcompartment to the south of Aaron House.